 Poor Wi-Fi Voice Roaming

 How does it look from a client point of view?
-Well, a Cisco phone has only 40 mW maximum transmission power.
+Well, a Cisco phone has only 40 mW maximum transmission power (this was the Cisco 7925 - it's lower for the newer Cisco 8821).

-What if that AP is not a good choice – well you’re still connected to it and you’re not going to roam 5mW, you’ll end up connecting to the 200mW AP nearby.
 The phone is listening to the RSSI of the AP to work out which is closer.
-It doesn’t know you’re right under an AP, only that the 200mW AP appears like a better choice.
+It doesn’t know you’re right under an AP, only that the distance 200mW AP appears like a better choice.

 The 30 Technical Wi-Fi Thoughts blog is a good resource, if you wanted to read more about the type of issues you need to resolve to get voice working correctly over Wi-Fi.